Let’s start at the start!

 So what are the capabilities of hydrogels in filling cracks?

-The colloidal silica treatments are guaranteed to fill gaps up to 0.5mm in width (note the image above).
+The colloidal silica treatments are guaranteed to fill gaps up to 0.5mm wide (see the image above).
 You may think, then, that gaps larger than 0.5mm are unsealable by AQURON; however, this is not the case.
-Because the crack tapers, somewhere in its depths the width of the crack will get down to half a millimetre, the crack up to this depth will be filled (see image below).
-Larger cracks can be sealed by silicone injection.
-Hydrogel treatment is still recommended, to fill the micro-cracks and porosities of the existing concrete, and to fix the underlying problem of internal reactions.
+Because the crack tapers, somewhere in its depths, the width of the crack will get down to half a millimetre; the crack up to this depth will be filled (see image below).

 Structural Movement